-\begin{propositionrep}[\cite{darwiche2001tractable}] Given a $\times,\uplus$-circuit $C$ and a probabilistic word $p = (p_1, \ldots, p_n)$, we can compute $p(C)$ in linear time up to the cost of arithmetic operations. \end{propositionrep}

-\begin{proof} We do a bottom-up induction on the gates $g$ of~$C$ to compute the probability of~$\SS(g)$ under~$p$: \begin{itemize} \item For input gates $g$ labeled $i:a$, the probability is simply $p_i(a)$; \item For $\uplus$-gates $g$, the probability of $\SS(g)$ is the sum of the $\SS(g_i)$ for all inputs $g_i$ of~$g$.
+\begin{proposition}[\cite{darwiche2001tractable}] Given a $\times,\uplus$-circuit $C$ and a probabilistic word $p = (p_1, \ldots, p_n)$, we can compute $p(C)$ in linear time (assuming unit cost for arithmetic operations). \end{proposition} \begin{proof} We do a bottom-up induction on the gates $g$ of~$C$ to compute the probability of~$\SS(g)$ under~$p$: \begin{itemize} \item For input gates $g$ labeled $i:a$, the probability is simply $p_i(a)$; \item For $\uplus$-gates $g$, the probability of $\SS(g)$ is the sum of the $\SS(g_i)$ for all inputs $g_i$ of~$g$.
 Here, the disjointness requirement ensures that the union that defines $\SS(g)$ is a disjoint union.
 Thus, the sum is correct because the partial functions in the $\SS(g_i)$ all correspond to mutually exclusive outcomes of the probabilistic word (this also uses the smoothness requirement to argue that they have the same domain); \item For $\times$-gates $g$, the probability of~$\SS(g)$ is the product of the probabilities of the $\SS(g_i)$ for all inputs $g_i$ of~$g$.
 Here, the decomposability requirement ensures that the $\SS(g_i)$ for the inputs $g_i$ of~$g$ are on disjoint domains, so they correspond to disjoint sets of positions of~$p$ and thus to independent outcomes. \qedhere \end{itemize} \end{proof}

-\myparagraph{Languages admitting tractable circuits} For $n \in \NN$, we say that a $\times,\uplus$-circuit \emph{captures the $n$-th slice of} a language $L$ if $\dom(C) = \{1, \ldots, n\}$ and $\SS(C)$ precisely corresponds to the words of $L \cap \Sigma^n$, i.e., a function $f \colon \{1, \ldots, n\} \to \Sigma$ is in $\SS(C)$ precisely if the word $f(1) \cdots f(n)$ is in $L$.
-We say that a language \emph{admits tractable circuits} if there is an algorithm $A$ running in polynomial time in its input $n \in \NN$ which computes a $\uplus,\times$-circuit $A(n)$ that captures the $n$-th slice of~$L$.
+\paragraph{Languages admitting tractable circuits} For $n \in \NN$, we say that a $\times,\uplus$-circuit \emph{captures the $n$-th slice of} a language $L$ if $\dom(C) = \{1, \ldots, n\}$ and $\SS(C)$ precisely corresponds to the words of $L \cap \Sigma^n$, i.e., a function $f \colon \{1, \ldots, n\} \to \Sigma$ is in $\SS(C)$ precisely if the word $f(1) \cdots f(n)$ is in $L$.
+We say that a language \emph{admits tractable circuits} if there is an algorithm~$A$ running in polynomial time in its input $n \in \NN$ which computes a $\uplus,\times$-circuit $A(n)$ that captures the $n$-th slice of~$L$.
 (Note that this is stronger than requiring the mere existence of polynomial-sized circuits: we assume that they can also be computed in polynomial time.)
 The following is then a direct consequence of \cref{prp:circuittract}:

 \begin{proposition} If a language $L$ admits tractable circuits then $\probone{L}$ is in PTIME. \end{proposition}

 Which languages admit tractable circuits?
 In fact, all poly-slicewise-unambiguous languages do, because we can build tractable circuits for uCFLs: